wickljas/PES_Board/docs/markdown/servo.md

 # Analog Servos

-A servo is an electrical motor designed for precise control over angular or linear position.
+A servo is an electrical motor designed for control over angular or linear position.
 It typically consists of a motor connected to a sensor for angle or position feedback and a controller that adjusts the motor's movement to track the specified setpoint.
 Typically used in applications such as robotics, automation, and remote control, servos are available in various types, including digital, continuous rotation and analog that are described in this tutorial.

 <p align="center">
     <img src="../images/servo_image.png" alt="servo example" width="350"/> </br>